Civil defense siren

-Sirens in integrated public warning systems
+Integrated public warning systems

 Sirens are sometimes integrated into a warning system that links sirens with other warning media, such as the radio and TV Emergency Alert System, NOAA Weather Radio, telephone alerting systems, Reverse 911, Cable Override, and wireless alerting systems in the United States and the National Public Alerting System, Alert Ready, in Canada.
 This fluid approach enhances the credibility of warnings and reduces the risk of assumed false alarms by corroborating warning messages through multiple forms of media.
 The Common Alerting Protocol is a technical standard for this sort of multi-system integration.

 Siren installations have many ways of being activated.
 Commonly used methods are dual-tone multi-frequency signaling (DTMF) or public switched telephone network (PSTN) using telephone lines, but activation can also be done via radio broadcast.
 This method opens up vulnerability for exploitation, but there are protections from false alarms.
 These sirens can also be tied into other networks such as a fire department's volunteer notification/paging system.
 The basics of this type of installation would consist of a device (possibly the same pager the firefighters have) connected to the controller/timer system of the siren.
 When a page is received, the siren is activated.